tiprankstipranks

 We invest in securities guaranteed by Fannie Mae and Freddie Mac, which are currently under conservatorship by the Federal Housing Finance Agency ("FHFA").
 Potential changes to the federal conservatorship of Fannie Mae and Freddie Mac or to the laws and regulations affecting the support that the GSEs receive from the U.S. government may adversely affect the availability, pricing, liquidity, market value, and financing of our assets.

 As conservator, the FHFA has assumed all the powers of the shareholders, directors, and officers of the GSEs with the goal of preserving and conserving their assets.
-At various times since the implementation of the conservatorship, Congress has considered structural changes to the GSEs, including proposals that could lead to the release of the GSEs from conservatorship.
+At various times since the implementation of the conservatorship, Congress and the executive branch have considered structural changes to the GSEs, including proposals that could lead to the release of the GSEs from conservatorship.
 If such support is modified or withdrawn, if the U.S. Treasury fails to inject new capital as needed, or if the GSEs are released from conservatorship, the market value of Agency MBS may significantly decline, making it difficult for us to obtain repurchase agreement financing or forcing us to sell assets at substantial losses.
 Furthermore, any policy changes to the relationship between the GSEs and the U.S. government may create market uncertainty and have the effect of reducing the actual or perceived credit quality of securities issued by the GSEs.
-It may also interrupt the cash flow received by investors on the underlying MBS.
-Finally, reforms to the GSEs could also negatively impact our ability to comply with the provisions of the 1940 Act (see further discussion below regarding the 1940 Act).
+It may also interrupt the cash flows received by investors on the underlying MBS.
+Finally, reforms to the GSEs could also negatively impact our ability to comply with the provisions of the 1940 Act (see further discussion below regarding risks related to the 1940 Act).

 Changes in prepayment rates on the mortgage loans underlying our investments may subject us to reinvestment risk and adversely affect our interest income, the market value of our investments, and our liquidity.

+We are subject to reinvestment risk as a result of the prepayment, repayment, and sales of our investments.
+To maintain our investment portfolio size and our earnings, we need to reinvest capital received from these events into new investments, and if market yields on new investments are lower, our interest income will decline.
+In addition, based on market conditions, our leverage, and our liquidity profile, we may decide to not reinvest the cash flows we receive from our investment portfolio even when attractive reinvestment opportunities are available, or we may decide to reinvest in assets with lower yield but greater liquidity.
+If we retain capital or pay dividends to return capital to shareholders rather than reinvest capital, or if we invest capital in lower yielding assets for liquidity reasons, the size of our investment portfolio and the amount of income generated by our investment portfolio will decline.
 RMBS have no prepayment protection while CMBS and CMBS IO have voluntary prepayment protection in the form of a prepayment lock-out on the loan for an initial period or by yield maintenance or prepayment penalty provisions, which serve as full or partial compensation for future lost interest income on the loan, although, we may not be able to reinvest the proceeds into a similar yielding asset.
 Compensation for voluntary prepayment on CMBS IO securities may not be sufficient to compensate us for the loss of interest as a result of the prepayment.
 We have no protection from involuntary prepayments.
 The impact of involuntary prepayments on CMBS IO is particularly acute because the investment consists entirely of premium.
-An increase in involuntary prepayments will result in the loss of investment premiums at an accelerated rate which could materially reduce our interest income and dividend.
+An increase in involuntary prepayments will result in the loss of investment premiums at an accelerated rate which could materially reduce our interest income.
 Involuntary prepayments typically increase in periods of economic slowdown or stress, and actions taken as a result by the GSEs and federal, state, and local governments.
 Defaults in loans underlying our CMBS IO, particularly loans in non-Agency CMBS IO securities collateralized by income-producing properties such as retail shopping centers, office buildings, multifamily apartments, and hotels, may increase as a result of economic weakness.
+Prepayments on Agency CMBS, which are often collateralized by a single loan, could result in margin calls by lenders in excess of our available liquidity, particularly for larger balance investments.
+Typically, there is a 20-day delay between the announcement of prepayments and the receipt of the cash from the prepayment; however, the repurchase agreement lender may initiate a margin call when the prepayment is announced.
+If we do not have liquidity available to cover the margin call at that time, we may be in default under the repurchase agreement until we receive the cash from the prepayment.
+Alternatively, we could be forced to sell assets quickly and on terms unfavorable to us to meet the margin call.

-Corporate Activity and Growth2 | 5.4%
+Corporate Activity and Growth2 | 5.6%

 Corporate Activity and Growth - Risk 1